cohstats/coh3-stats/README.md

 Development conventions:

 - Name the files with `-` instead of camelCase.
 Eg `color-scheme-toggle.tsx`
-- Try not to add anymore eslint warnings if possible (Don't worry if you don't know how to solve it though)
+- Try not to add anymore eslint warnings if possible (Don't worry if you don't know how to solve it though, we can solve on MR)
-- Prettier and eslint should cover the rest
+- Prettier and eslint should cover the rest (Don't forget to run it)

-## Development aproach
+## Development approach

 ### How to: